Shopify pricing plans (2026): Real costs, fees & hidden charges revealed

 - What tools do you need right now?

-If you’re growing steadily and need more features without overspending, the Shopify Plan is the sweet spot.
+If you’re growing steadily and need more features without overspending, the Grow Plan is the sweet spot.

 Yes, Shopify has increased its pricing plans in the past.
 For instance, in April 2023, Shopify raised the price for 3 plans by approximately 25%.
 The Basic plan increased from $29 to $39 per month, the Shopify plan from $79 to $105 per month, and the Advanced plan from $299 to $399 per month.